Flexible Benefit Enrolment and Rules

 For assistance with your enrolment, refer to the Group Benefits Enrolment Reference Guide.

-Be sure to enrol all of your eligible dependents, allocate your Flexible Spending Account (FSA) credits and designate your beneficiaries as required.
+You must enrol your spouse and all of your eligible dependents, allocate your Flexible Spending Account (FSA) credits and designate your beneficiaries as required.
 There is a six month waiting period for Long Term Disability coverage but you must make your option selection during your enrolment.
 Premium deductions will not begin until your waiting period ends.

 You must make your benefit selections within 14 calendar days from your hire date, otherwise you will be placed in the default options which will be in effect until the next flex re-enrolment, unless you experience a qualified Life Event (e.g. birth of a child, marriage, divorce, substantial gain/loss of spousal or common-law coverage).